qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 QGIS Server Properties
 ----------------------

-The tab :guilabel:`QGIS Server` allows you to configure your project in order to publish it online.
+The |overlay| :guilabel:`QGIS Server` tab allows you to configure your project in order to publish it online.
 Here you can define information about the QGIS Server WMS and WFS capabilities, extent and CRS restrictions.
 More information available in section :ref:`Creatingwmsfromproject` and subsequent.